Frindle: Plot

 Nicholas "Nick" Allen is a class clown who has been formulating creative schemes throughout grade school.
-At the start of fifth grade in 1987, he is unhappy because his English teacher is the no-nonsense Mrs. Granger.
-One day, in an attempt to forestall, Nick decides to question Mrs. Granger on where each word in the dictionary comes from.
-This backfires, as Mrs. Granger assigns him an essay about it.
-From this experience, Nick learns that individuals get to determine what words mean, and when he comes across a gold-colored pen in the street, he decides to give a "pen" a new name: frindle.
+At the start of fifth grade in 1998, he is unhappy because his English teacher is the no-nonsense Mrs. Granger.
+One day, in an attempt to distract the teacher from announcing a homework assignment at the end of a class period, Nick decides to question Mrs. Granger on where each word in the dictionary comes from.
+This backfires, as Mrs. Granger assigns him to write an essay about it.
+From researching this question, Nick learns that individuals get to determine what words mean.
+When he comes across a gold-colored pen in the street, he decides to give a "pen" a new name: frindle.

 Nick's classmates like the idea and soon, every child in the fifth grade starts using the word frindle.
 Mrs. Granger makes any students who are caught saying frindle stay after school and write lines, but this proves to be a problem, as this causes almost every student to stay after school.
 The school principal decides to visit Nick's house to end the use of frindle, but the situation is beyond Nick's personal control, and the word's usage cannot be curtailed.
 Frindle starts to gain national attention, and a family friend purchases the merchandising rights to the word.
 The word frindle spreads across the nation, and Nick thinks through the trouble that this one scheme has caused.

 In the epilogue, Nick is a young adult.
 Mrs. Granger sends him a new copy of the dictionary, recently updated to include new words, including the word frindle.
 She includes a letter, in which she explains that she intentionally stood against the word to make it more popular (à la the Streisand effect).
-Nick sends back a present — the frindle that started it all, engraved with the words, "This object belongs to Mrs. Lorelei Granger, and she may call it any name she chooses."
+Nick sends back a present—the frindle that started it all, engraved with the words, "This object belongs to Mrs. Lorelei Granger, and she may call it any name she chooses."